 Bordetella avium is the causative agent of a syndrome that can appear in clutch mates, most commonly in cockatiels.
 Bacterial invasion from the sinuses progresses to the skeletal muscle of the mandible, resulting in a myositis and "lockjaw."
 Treatment is antibiotics and supportive care.
 Manually opening the beak can be difficult, so feeding and medicating the bird can be challenging.
 Prognosis is guarded to grave.

 Choanal atresia is seen most commonly in African grey parrots but has also been documented in other species.
 With choanal atresia, the communication between the nares, infraorbital sinus, and the choana is incomplete or absent.
 Clinical signs are increased mucus accumulation and possible infection in the nares and sinuses.
 Blunted choanal papilla may be detected on oral examination.
 Diagnosis is by endoscopic examination of the choana.

-Atresia can be treated by creating an opening in the choana through the nares with an IM pin.
-A red rubber feeding tube is threaded through the nares, out the choana, and back behind the head of the bird and is left in place for 2–3 wk.
+Atresia can be treated by creating an opening in the choana through the nares with an intramedullary pin.
+A red rubber feeding tube is then threaded through the nares, out the choana, and back behind the head of the bird and is left in place for 2–3 wk.
 This procedure is usually performed in stages, beginning with a small tube first and following with a larger tube.